ben476/wassup/README.md

 - [ ] Poor offline experience - it's kind of inconvenient to turn an MPA into a PWA.
 I might as well make it a SPA.
 - [ ] Dependent on device memory pressure - if the browser decides to clear bfcache or doesn't want to prefetch pages...
+- [ ] One big IMAP download at the start - to be fair, I'm not seeing any other client avoid this.

 ## Roadmap